Code-Institute-Submissions/Touchdown/testing.md

 ### **MENU / NAVIGATION Bar**

 1. **Test:** Verify that the sizing of the navigation bar adjusts with screen size changes:
    - **Result:** I made the navigation menu adapt to all screen sizes.
 For mobile, a hamburger button is used.
+This maximises screen real estate for smaller devices.
 1. **Test:** Verify that the menu drops down and that the menu text is clear and visible.
    - **Result:** I had difficulties during accessbility testing but found a color to make this work.
 1. **Test:** Hover over the navigation links and verify the CSS styling changes